 - Step 2: Simulate - Use cove.tool to create a project for each of the designs you want to explore.
 Start a new project and use the plugins to export your building geometry into cove.tool.
 Name each project uniquely and include a .JPEG of your design in the Image Upload bar.
 Once you start outputting reports, these details will be crucial for differentiating the iterations and identifying the most beneficial strategies.
 This baseline energy page will list a variety of building performance metrics to give preliminary food-for-thought, useful for making data-driven decisions.

 - Step 3: Compare - To compare each design side by side, you have two options.

 - Option 1: Use the compare feature.
 This feature allows users to compare up to 4 cove.tool projects side-by-side in a stripped-down results-only format.
 Check out this article on how to compare projects using this feature.

 - or, Option 2: Create a report for each massing strategy.
-At the top right hand corner of the Baseline Energy page, users can select the Create Report option.
+At the top right-hand corner of the Baseline Energy page, users can select the Create Report option.
 Selecting this will auto-generate a downloadable .PDF report.
 Each report can be collected and shared to compare the energy, cost, and overall building performance.
-Also screenshots of the Daylight Analysis and sDA score can be added to the report for additional comparison categories.
+Also, screenshots of the Daylight Analysis and sDA score can be added to the report for additional comparison categories.

-- Step 4: Optimize: If additional analysis is needed to further the process of elimination, then try the optimization tool to add and simulate different combinations of systems types, control strategies, and cost values.
-The bundles list gives the most conclusive impression of an optimized energy performance and cost premium to reach performance targets.
+- Step 4: Optimize: If the additional analysis is needed to further the process of elimination, then try the optimization tool to add and simulate different combinations of systems types, control strategies, and cost values.
+The bundles list gives the most conclusive impression of optimized energy performance and cost premium to reach performance targets.